Hesperomyces

 Hesperomyces is a genus of fungi in the family Laboulbeniaceae.
+The genus contains at least fifteen species.

+Most of them are ectoparasites of ladybirds (Coccinellidae), only He. biphylli is reported from Biphyllidae and He. catopii from Mycetophagidae, but their status as species within the genus needs confirmation.

-The genus contains ten species, including the type species, the Green Beetle Hanger (Hesperomyces virescens).
-H. virescens is a complex of species.
-It is an ecoparasite of an invasive species to Europe and the Americas, the harlequin ladybird (Harmonia axyridis).
-Laboratory bioassays pointed out that Hesperomyces-infected ladybirds suffered increased mortality rates.
+The type species is the Green Beetle Hanger (Hesperomyces virescens).

+H. virescens (s.l.) is a complex of species.
+He. harmoniae, a member of this complex, is an ectoparasite of an invasive species to Europe and the Americas, the harlequin ladybird (Harmonia axyridis).
+Laboratory bioassays pointed out that He. virescens (s.l.)-infected ladybirds suffered increased mortality rates.

 The fungus completes its entire life cycle on the tough outer layer or integument of a living host where individual fruiting bodies or thalli are formed directly from ascospores.
 The thalli can form on any part of the insect, but spore germination likely only occurs once the host cuticle has hardened.
 The spores are believed to have a short life span.
 Due to the spores' sticky nature, they are not transmitted by contact with substrate or the air.
-Instead they are spread directly by host activities and it is suggested that transmission occurs during feeding and mating season when sexual contact occurs, therefore making H. virescens a sexually transmitted disease of insects.
+Instead they are spread directly by host activities and it is suggested that transmission occurs during feeding and mating season when sexual contact occurs, therefore making H. virescens (s.l.) a sexually transmitted disease of insects.